| Kamikaze Pilotby Sgt. Robert MacMillan, Yank Staff Correspondent

 the letter, and he tried to wave aside the question.
 Finally he insisted that he

+had forgotten.
 His mother—obviously bursting with pride for her surviving son—began to speak

 in Japanese.
 The interpreter followed her words, translating one sentence at a